sstark/paperd/README.md

 Since epaper displays are notoriously slow, you can use a tk based realtime preview window on your development system.

+All testing is currently done on a Raspberry Pi Zero W and a Waveshare 2.9" epaper.

 Requirements
 ------------